 Our legal team handles serious injury car accidents, motorcycle crashes and trucking accidents on I-80, I-29, I-680, I-480 and I-180, as well as U.S. Route 6 (Cornhusker Highway), U.S. Route 30 and other heavily traveled highways.
 We also represent grieving families in wrongful death lawsuits arising from highway accidents.

 Truck accidents in particular demand a prompt and sophisticated investigation.
-Berry Law Firm effectively counters the efforts of the trucking companies and insurance carriers.
+Berry Law: Criminal Defense and Personal Injury Lawyers effectively counters the efforts of the trucking companies and insurance carriers.
 Many times a good accident reconstructionist can make all of the difference.
 Often serious accidents require us to work with doctors, physical therapists, economists, life care planners and other professionals to fully evaluate the potential medical and financial needs of our clients.

 The Role of a Lincoln Highway Accident Attorney

 Freeway accidents can result in devastating injuries, and it would be unwise to handle your case without an attorney.
-The legal team at Berry Law can assist you at every stage of your case and work to get you the maximum compensation available.
+The legal team at Berry Law: Criminal Defense and Personal Injury Lawyers can assist you at every stage of your case and work to get you the maximum compensation available.

 Berry law can submit all your bills to your insurance company, complete all filing paperwork, and fight for just compensation.
 Schedule a free consultation with a Lincoln highway accident lawyer today.